daelsepara/dark-emperor/README.md

-# dark-emperor
+# Dark Emperor

-Dark Emperor Digitization (An Avalon Hill Board Game from 1985)
+Digitization of Dark Emperor, an Avalon Hill board game from 1985.